 After this review, the application is returned to the Resource Management Program where the Disposition Certificate is drafted.
 The application and certificate are sent to the Assistant Deputy Minister of the Heritage Division (Alberta Culture) for final approval.
 Once signed, the Resource Management Program drafts a letter explaining the results of the Disposition Process.
 This letter is returned to you with the approved application form and Disposition Certificate.

-Head, Resource Management Program
+– Dan Spivak, Head of Resource Management Program